cmintert/Abyssal_TTRPG/Abyssal.md

 ###### Diplomacy

-Diplomacy allows characters to navigate potentially difficult political or interpersonal relationships.
+Diplomacy allows characters to navigate potentially challenging political or interpersonal relationships.
 It is the fine art of getting something without losing too much, and without disrespecting your interlocutor.